mozilla-extensions/dnssec-interference/TELEMETRY.md

 - Lastly, we send a ping if any error occurs, i.e. if UDP sockets failed to open, no nameservers could be read from disk, or if a DNS request could not be sent.
 Each error has its own ping.
-The error pings looks like this:
+The error pings take the following form:

 ```
 event: (readNameserversError, noNameserversError, noIPv4NameserversError,